א שִׁיר הַמַּעֲלוֹת לְדָוִד לוּלֵי יְהֹוָה שֶׁהָיָה לָנוּ יֹאמַר־נָא יִשְׂרָאֵל׃

-2 ‘If it had not been Hashem who was for us, when men rose up against us,
+2 were it not for Hashem, who was on our side when men assailed us,

-3 Then they had swallowed us up alive, when their wrath was kindled against us;
+3 they would have swallowed us alive in their burning rage against us;

-6 Blessed be Hashem, who hath not given us as a prey to their teeth.
+6 Blessed is Hashem, who did not let us be ripped apart by their teeth.

 naf-SHAY-nu k’-tzi-POR nim-l’-TAH mi-PAKH yo-k’-SHEEM ha-PAKH nish-BAR va-a-NAKH-nu nim-LAT-nu

-In Psalm 124, the psalmist thanks God for saving him from imminent destruction: “If it had not been the LORD who was for us, when men rose up against us” (verse 2).
-The metaphor of a bird escaping a trap is interesting in light of an archaeological discovery called the Taylor Prism.
+In Psalm 124, the psalmist thanks God for saving him from imminent destruction: “Were it not for Hashem, who was on our side when men assailed us” (verse 2).
+The metaphor of a bird escaping a trap is interesting in light of an archaeological discovery called the Jerusalem Prism, housed today in the Israel Museum.
 It contains the annals of the Assyrian king Sennacherib.
-In it, he describes his conquest of northern Israel and the exile of its inhabitants.
-When depicting the siege of Jerusalem in the times of Hezekiah, he says he confined Hezekiah and the Kingdom of Judah “as a caged bird,” similar to the language in this psalm.
-However, a miracle took place and the Assyrian army died mysteriously, allowing King Hezekiah and Jerusalem to be set free from the Assyrian snare (II Kings 18-19).1 comment
+In it, he makes reference to the conquest of northern Israel and the exile of its inhabitants, and describes his conquest of many of the cities in the southern kingdom of Yehuda.
+When depicting the siege of Yerushalayim in the time of Chizkiyahu, he says that he confined Chizkiyahu “as a caged bird,” employing language similar to this verse.
+Ultimately, though, a miracle took place and the Assyrian army mysteriously died, allowing King Chizkiyahu and Yerushalayim to be freed from the Assyrian snare (II Kings 18-19).1 comment

-8 Our help is in the name of Hashem, who made heaven and earth.
+8 Our help is the name of Hashem, maker of heaven and earth.